 Duke’s clinical trials infusing autistic children with stem cells are funded solely by the Marcus Foundation, a project of Home Depot co-founder Bernie Marcus.
 Duke has also charged more than 400 families for infusions, using the FDA’s Expanded Access Protocol.
 Each family has paid $15,000.

 Duke’s own studies have shown the treatments don’t work.
 Why do they continue?

-Across America this fall, American parents are boarding planes with their autistic children, traveling to clinics with the hope that stem cells will treat or even “cure” their autistic children.
+Across America, parents are boarding planes with their autistic children, traveling to clinics with the hope that stem cells will treat or even “cure” their autistic children.
 While dozens of unregulated stem cell clinics from the Ukraine to Panama offer to infuse children with stem cells to treat autism, there is only one university in the US that has been associated with that claim: Duke.

 It is difficult to understand why Duke continues to run trials on stem cells as an autism treatment, since its most recent findings from a Phase II randomized controlled trial show no convincing evidence of benefit, nor even a mechanism that would explain the use of stem cells as an autism treatment.
 The Duke team’s report documented a lack of evidence for primary or secondary outcomes, concluding: “Overall, a single infusion of [cord blood] was not associated with improved socialization skills or reduced autism symptoms.”

 Why, then, do the trials continue–and why is Duke University offering an Expanded Access Program to parents for a fee of roughly $12-$15,000 per infusion?
 The answer to these questions may lie within the funding model of the program, and the promise of lucrative contracts for stem cell providers if stem cells were to ever receive FDA approval for broader uses.